 Rathdown School is a private day and boarding girls' school located in Glenageary in south county Dublin, on the east coast of Ireland.
-We provide 5-day and 7-day boarding for girls ages 12-18 years in our senior school.
+We provide 5-day and 7-day boarding for 12-18 year olds in our senior school.

 Founded in 1973, Rathdown was built on the proud traditions of four original schools: The Hall School, Hillcourt School, Park House School and Glengara Park School.

-Five and seven day boarding for girls ages 12 - 18 years (Irish and overseas students), in our senior school which offers Junior Certificate and Leaving Certificate Programs.
+- Our senior school offers Junior Certificate and Leaving Certificate Programs.